Classic recipes from the world’s great cookbooks.

 Wines I Love to Have on Hand

-I keep a small rotation of Italian wines on hand for cooking and pairing with meals.
+I try to keep a sparkling, a white, and a few reds on hand for cooking and pairing with meals.
 Most of the wines I recommend are between $12 and $25 and are widely available at grocery stores or wine shops.
-If you keep a sparkling, a white, and a few reds on hand, you’ll always have the perfect pairing for simple Italian cooking.

 Vermentino